 Inga Kristina Trauthig

 Inga Kristina Trauthig (PhD, King’s College London) is the head of research of the Propaganda Research Lab at the Center for Media Engagement (CME).
-In her role, she conducts original research and helps lead the Lab’s strategy and management.
-Previously, she has been a research fellow with the International Centre for the Study of Radicalisation (ICSR) at the Department of War Studies at King’s College London and received an MLitt from the University of St Andrews.
+In her role, she conducts original research and helps lead the Lab’s strategy and management as co-PI.
+Previously, she has been a research fellow with the International Centre for the Study of Radicalisation (ICSR) at the Department of War Studies at King’s College London and received an MLitt from the University of St Andrews in Scotland.